Platform21 April 2026

 What this does not cover

 Council Deliberation is designed for decisions that benefit from multiple analytical frames before a commitment is made.
-It is less useful for decisions that are genuinely reversible at low cost, for execution questions where speed matters more than validation, or for problems requiring specialised domain expertise the system's advisors do not have.
-The quality of any deliberation is also bounded by the quality of the input: a vague brief produces a less useful output than a specific one.
+It is less useful for decisions that are genuinely reversible at low cost, for execution questions where speed matters more than validation, or for problems requiring deep domain expertise the system's advisors do not have.
+The quality of any deliberation is bounded by the quality of the input: a vague brief produces a less useful output than a specific one.

 Judgment is a process, not a moment